mwbowers/mwbowers.github.io/concepts/background/ibmi-fixed-types.md

 Input records entered into the Terminal was transmitted to the IBM i using a *serial* protocol.
 This is *similar* how Today's Browser request is sent to the *Web Server* using TCP/IP.
 The IBM i Developer would constantly *think* of data-blocks as data serialized into a *packet* or *Memory Buffer*.

-If the Developer was *conscious* of how dta was laid out into *Memory Buffer*, some very interesting techniques were used, among them:
+If the Developer was *conscious* of how data was laid out into *Memory Buffer*, some very interesting techniques were used, among them:

 1. Memory buffers may be sub-divided for processing.
 2. Memory buffers may be cleared (effectively initializing data fields in one shot)
-3. Memory buffers may copied.
+3. Memory buffers may be copied.
 4. Memory buffers may re-mapped into new symbols.

->&#128161; Direct manipulation of Memory Buffers is now considered *unsafe*.
+>&#128161; Direct manipulation of Memory Buffers is now considered *unsafe* [by modern languages](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/unsafe-code-pointers/).

 Consider the following RPG Data-structure declaration:
 ```